 We will only award funding to applications that score at least 50 per cent against all assessment criteria, as these represent best value for money.

 6.2.1.
 Stage Two Assessment criterion 1

-How grant funding will help you to overcome disadvantages to scale up, expand into domestic and global markets and become self-sufficient (40 points)
+How grant funding will help you to overcome barriers to scaling, expanding into domestic and/or global markets and becoming self-sufficient (30 points)

 You should demonstrate this by identifying: